kleebaum/geoelectrics/README.md

 --------------
 do one of the following steps:
 - execute kleelectrics.sh
-- open R in console an type source("kleelectrics.r")
+- open R in console and type source("kleelectrics.r")
-- open an R client like RStudio and source kleelectrics.r
+- open an R GUI like RStudio and source kleelectrics.r